Configuration and Discovery

 NOTE: For Windows users, in the "IBM: MQ Cluster Channel Configuration" Dynamic Application, the "CLUSSDRA" and "CLUSSDRB" are shown as "CLUSSDR".

 NOTE: For Windows users, the "IBM: MQ Discovery" Dynamic Application currently does not return "Connections", "Parent Queue Manager", or "Start Date" metrics.
-On some MQ installations, SL1 may be unable to collect the "Standby Host" property.
+On some MQ installations, Skylar One may be unable to collect the "Standby Host" property.

 NOTE: For Windows users, the "IBM: MQ Queue Manager Configuration" Dynamic Application currently does not return "Connections", "Parent Queue Manager", or "Start Date" metrics.